 Drums, this year, were still under the direction of Ron Kaiser.
 He also taught other corps, notably the Optimist Midlanders of London, Ontario, no relation to the Toronto Optimists.
 Ron is still remembered by them to this day, no doubt because of his effectiveness and exuberant methods.
 Drill was still handled by the old pro, Jack Roberts and the Business Manager was still Cliff Billington.
 The Drum Major was, again, Mike Arsenault, and the Guard Captain, Greg Oxenham.

-For the first time in history, girls were to be allowed into the Optimist organization.
+Barry Bell (Nationals, Hamilton, 1960) For the first time in history, girls were to be allowed into the Optimist organization.
 They would form a colour guard/drill team for competition purposes, preparing to enter circuit competition.
-More than this, if not enough boys could be found for the Corps guard itself, they would become part of the secondary colour section of the Junior Corps.
+More than this, if not enough

+The Optimiss Girls' Guard boys could be found for the Corps' guard, they would become part of the secondary colour section of the Junior Corps.
 This development can be looked at in two ways.
 Either it was the Optimists' way of keeping abreast of the times, this being the age of Women's Liberation, or it was simply the lack of enough boys being interested in order to fill the necessary need.
 One is tempted to suspect the latter but, whatever the reason, it would turn out to be nothing but beneficial.

-Canadian Drum Corps Association

-The Canadian Drum Corps Association this year had a meeting in Lindsay, Ontario.
+Canadian Drum Corps Association The Canadian Drum Corps Association (C.D.C.A) this year had a meeting in Lindsay, Ontario.
 This was a different meeting from usual.
 Held on January 29th and 30th it was considered one of the worst ever.
 The seminars were dull and many member Corps were dissatisfied with the whole set-up.
 What had happened to bring this about is unknown.
 In the past, people had come from all over to attend Canadian conventions, including the United States.
 Partying aside, they were very good.
 They would be again, in the future, but right now something was wrong.
 As a result of the general dissatisfaction with the current C.D.C.A., four Junior Corps pulled out of its ranks.
 They were not happy with the way the association was being conducted, concluding that it was not doing enough for its member Corps.
 As far as is known, this was the first time such drastic action had taken place.

-1971: Toronto Optimists in a parade with tymps on wheels

 The four Corps that left the C.D.C.A. were The Toronto Optimists, De La Salle, Midlanders, and Les Compagnons D'Embrun.
 These were long time members whose absence was to help cause a strange year in Canadian Drum Corps.
 In an attempt to cure the problem, if it could be found, Al Tierney was elected as commissioner, for one month, to investigate and, if possible, remove the reasons for this upheaval.
 It was, however, too late this year for any good to be done.
 The four Corps were out and events would proceed without them.
 Officially, that is.

-1971: Toronto Optimists on parade

 The first evidence of this strange scene appeared at the now familiar Individuals Contest.
 There were two sets of competitors, producing two sets of results.
 One set was under the auspices of the C.D.C.A., the other was unofficial, as were the results.
 The Canadian Junior Drum Corps movement was split, not down the middle, but indisputably divided.

-At the individual and small group contest, those not now in the

-C.D.C.A. were designated "open class".
+At the individual and small group contest, those not now in the C.D.C.A. were designated "open class".
 The "open class" snare drum category was won by Larry Blandford of the Optimists.
 Dana Burrage on solo tenor and John Baye on solo rudimental base also won their events, with the Tim Tom drum duet placing second.
 All of these were Optimists.